tldr-pages/tldr/pages/common/pio-test.md

 > Run local tests on a PlatformIO project.
 > More information: <https://docs.platformio.org/en/latest/core/userguide/cmd_test.html>.

-- Run all tests in all environments of a PlatformIO project:
+- Run all tests in all environments of the current PlatformIO project:

 `pio test`